SteamerLee/VOA/README.md

 # Virus Optimization Algorithm (VOA)
-This program is developed for implementing the Virus Optimization Algorithm (VOA).
+This repository is developed for implementing the Virus Optimization Algorithm (VOA).

 ## Functions
 1. The original version of continuous VOA.